inkmonk/api-client-python/README.md

 ## Usage ##
 In your python code or the interpreter, just add this import line

-`from stickystamp import Merchandise, SKU, Recipient, Shipment, Grant`
+`from stickystamp import Merchandise, SKU, Recipient, Shipment, GrantForm`

 Use the factory methods documented below for interacting with the objects.
 Each method call is actually a request to Stickystamp API.
 Do not instantiate the objects yourself.
 The objects will have the relevant data only if instantiated using the factory methods.